Psoriasis

 No Results Found 0/0

-This tool is designed to help primary care clinicians understand, assess, and manage people living with psoriasis.
-This tool integrates best practice evidence with clinical experience and refers to relevant existing tools and services wherever possible.
+This tool is designed to help primary care clinicians, assess, diagnose, and manage psoriasis in adults.
+It integrates best practice evidence with clinical experience, refers to relevant existing tools and services where appropriate, and distills clinical guidance on the use of both topical and systemic therapies within primary care practice.

-Psoriasis is a chronic, autoimmune, and inflammatory skin condition characterized by redness of the skin, and hard, itchy, scaly, and sometimes painful plaques.1 It is also associated with several co-morbid conditions and requires timely and thorough assessment to inform an individualized management plan.8,10
+Psoriasis is a chronic, autoimmune, and inflammatory skin condition characterized by redness of the skin, and hard, itchy, silvery scale, and sometimes painful plaques.1 It is also associated with several co-morbid conditions and requires timely and thorough assessment to inform an individualized management plan.8,10

 Presentation of psoriasis1,3,11